The Ultimate Guide to Tarmac Laying: Everything You Need to Know

 Regular cleaning: can be carried out every couple of months to keep the tarmac surface clean.
 The dirt, leaves, and other debris should be cleared off the surface so that moss or algae does not build up on it.

-Sealcoating: Sealing coat applied on your tarmac surface extends its life.
+Sealcoating: Sealing coat applied on your tarmac surface can extend its life.
 Seal coating protects from water damage and maintains the freshness of the tarmac surface.

 Prompt Repair of Cracks: Any small crack or hole that you notice should be repaired immediately.
 Regarding this, timely repairs prolong the functional life of tarmacs while maintaining the surface smooth.